Jason-Merrone/IDEA-Survey-Qualitative-Analysis-Tool/High-Level Design Document.md

 ---

 ## **8. Conclusion**
-In summary, this project aims to streamline the process of analyzing student feedback for professors by automating the summarization of qualitative survey data.
-The system will offer secure, user-friendly access to feedback reports, ensuring compliance with data privacy regulations while providing customizable reports.
-Key considerations such as security, accessibility, and efficient data flow have been factored into the design, ensuring that the system meets the needs of its users and adheres to institutional policies.
+This high-level design document outlines a robust and scalable system to enhance the efficiency of processing and analyzing student feedback for professors.
+By leveraging automation to generate AI-powered summaries of survey reports, the system will streamline workflows and reduce the time needed to interpret qualitative data.
+The design prioritizes security, compliance with data privacy regulations, and user accessibility, ensuring that sensitive information is managed responsibly while providing flexible reporting features tailored to user needs.

+The system architecture supports future scalability, with considerations for containerization, multi-instance deployment, and potential cloud hosting, all while maintaining a focus on performance, security, and simplicity.
+Though the initial deployment will focus on a development environment as an MVP, the design is well-positioned to evolve into a production-ready solution that can meet institutional demands.

+In conclusion, this system aims to empower professors by delivering a secure, user-friendly, and efficient platform for feedback analysis, while maintaining flexibility for future growth and adaptation as the project progresses.